pycascades/welcome-wagon-2019/index.rst

 Hello!

-We're your Welcome Wagon, and we're glad you're coming to the 2019 PyCascades conference!
+We're your Welcome Wagon, and we're glad you're coming to the 2019 PyCascades conference, being held on February 23-24 2019 in Seattle, Washington, USA!
+Our venue is `Kane Hall on the campus of the University of Washington <https://goo.gl/maps/ZVVnBcmfmN22>`_.

 Feel free to `tweet <https://twitter.com/pycascades>`_ at us.

+A great way to meet us and fellow attendees is on our `PyCascades Slack`_.

 You can also email us at info@pycascades.com if we can help make your first time at the conference easier.
-Join us on `PyCascades Slack`_.

 When you get to the conference, come :ref:`say hello <say-hello-seattle2019>`.

 We've gathered important stuff here that will help you navigate the conference like a pro, make you feel more at home, and help you to